Professor Sandra Kentish

 Professor Kentish has broad interests in industrial separations, particularly the use of membrane technology for energy, food and water applications.
-She is a Project Leader within the ARC Dairy Innovation Research Hub and a researcher within the Future Fuels CRC.
+She is a Project Leader within the ARC Dairy Innovation Research Hub, a researcher within the Future Fuels CRC and sits on the EPA Victoria Science, Engineering and Health Committee.
 She was the Discipline Leader in the CRC for Greenhouse Gas Technologies (CO2CRC) for Membrane Technology from 2003-2015.
-She was a member of the Research Advisory Committee for the National Centre of Excellence in Desalination from 2010-2016.
-She was the Deputy Director of the Melbourne Energy Institute from 2009 - 2012.

 Before commencing an academic career, Professor Kentish spent nine years in industry, with positions in Altona Petrochemical Company, Kodak Australasia and Kimberly Clark Australia.